tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 incorrect.
 It is best to fix all location/rotation/scale issues in CAD prior to exporting surface meshes to avoid this pitfall.

+**Q: Cannot find file when extracting surface features**

+If `surfaceFeatures` (for openfoam.org) or `surfaceFeatureExtract` (for openfoam.com) command complains about cannot find file, make sure that the Fork setting at GUI top is correct.

 **Q: Layer addition crashes/segfaults on writeLayerSets**

 A: If you get Segmentation fault (core dumped) with the following kind of